IBM-Cloud/iks-ingress-controller/README.md

 | `serviceName` | Replace <em>`<myservice1>`</em> with the name of the Kubernetes service that you created for your app.
 Separate multiple services with a semi-colon (;).
 This field is optional.
 If you do not specify a service name, then all services use this annotation. |

 ### Proxy buffers (`proxy-buffers`)
-{: #proxy-buffers}

 Configure the number and size of proxy buffers for the Ingress controller.

 **Description**

 Set the number and size of the buffers that read a response for a single connection from the proxied server.
 The configuration is applied to all of the services in the Ingress subdomain unless a service is specified.
 For example, if a configuration such as `serviceName=SERVICE number=2 size=1k` is specified, 1k is applied to the service.
 If a configuration such as `number=2 size=1k` is specified, 1k is applied to all of the services in the Ingress subdomain.
 Tip: If you get the error message `upstream sent too big header while reading response header from upstream`, the upstream server in your back end sent a header size that is larger than the default limit.
-Increase the size for both `proxy-buffers` and [`proxy-buffer-size`](#proxy-buffer-size).
+Increase the size for both `proxy-buffers` and `proxy-buffer-size`.

 **Sample Ingress resource YAML**